Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 nix-env -iA nixpkgs.tesseract
 ```

+**Note:** Nix Package Manager pre-installs almost all the language packs when tesseract is installed.

 ### Step 7: Run Stirling-PDF

 Those who have pushed to the root directory, run the following commands: